-At Bonneygrove Primary School we need to be able to make arrangements to continue the education of your child should the need to be any closures in school due to COVID-19.
+At Bonneygrove Primary School we need to be able to make arrangements to continue the education of your child should the need to be any closures in school due to COVID-19 or another pandemic.

 Timetable- Teachers will provide a timetable to cover each lesson that would have taken place.
 Google Classroom will provide all the information where parents and children can find the online teaching videos and resources for each lesson.
 The expectations of lessons each day will be:

 - A phonic lesson (Foundation Stage and KS1)